August 24th, 2026

 Astrology and Mindfulness

 In the stillness of the night, surrounded by the celestial bodies that inspire us, let us cultivate a sense of mindfulness and presence.
-Let Pluto Demoted Day be a reminder to stay curious, to stay open, and to stay grounded in the face of uncertainty.
+Let Pluto Demoted Day be a reminder to stay curious, to stay open, and to remain grounded in the face of uncertainty.

 Timeline